paganpasta/Tag2Vec/README.md

 # Learning to hash-tag videos with Tag2Vec

 The project contains the resources for [Tag2Vec](https://arxiv.org/abs/1612.04061) project.
+The repository contains the link to the resources for ~3 million hashtagged vines, 2700 train and 260 test vines with their associated hashtags.

 # Citing